g-apparence/flutter_mvvm/README.md

 To use this plugin, add mvvm_builder as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

 ## Why use MVVM design patterns
+Widely used in Android and iOS native development.
+This pattern is one of the best to handle complex page with testable code.
 Implement a good design pattern can just simplify code, make more code testable, allow better performance...
 The idea is to split business logic from your view.
 Your view has to stay dumb, and this plugin will help you to respect the pattern.